mihikjw/sealvm/README.md

 ## SealVM Specifications
 ### Registers `sealvm/registers.hpp`
 Each register is 16-bits in size, currently the only way of interacting with them is in 16-bit chunks.
 Registers defined under `sealvm/registers.hpp`, and instantiated on the `CPU` class itself (`sealvm/CPU.hpp`).
+Implemented are a Program Counter, Accumulator, Stack Pointer, Frame Pointer, Interrupt Mask and x8 general purpose registers.

 ### Memory `sealvm/memory.hpp`
 Memory size is `256 * 256` and is defined on construction as an argument - any instance of base class `MemoryDevice` can be used as memory, which takes an `std::vector<uint8_t>` to be used as the internal memory buffer.